A Business Continuity Plan (BCP) is defined as follows:

 The extent to which you business relies on fossil fuels for its daily operations is the extent to which you will face disruption to your business continuity.
 Looking at the current brake down of emissions is a good place to start the conversation because the areas with the largest emissions are going to see the largest scrutiny and legislation to reduce radically and if possible eliminate altogether.

-Where are the touch points for your business?
+Take a look at this graphic: Where are the fossil fuel touch points for your business?

 It’s clear that for almost all businesses electricity, heating and transportation are given touch points.
 What is your plan to mitigate the risks associated with your reliance on these two areas for daily operations?